gcallah/JohnGray/papers/callahan.md

 ## Conclusion

-One of the results of reading (or re-reading) much of Gray's ouvre in writing this paper is amazement at the scope of material he has digested: he appears to not only have read everything you have, but also everything three or four of your colleagues have as well.
-That, combined with the startling amount of work he has published, makes one wonder about the nihilism that he seemingly adopts in some of his output.
+One of the results of reading (or re-reading) much of Gray's ouvre in writing this paper is wonder at the scope of material he has digested: he appears to not only have read everything you have, but also everything three or four of your colleagues have as well.
+That, combined with the vast amount of work he has published, makes one wonder about the nihilism that he seemingly adopts in some of his output.
 After all, if "it" is all meaningless, why has Gray spent so much time and effort gifting us with such an extensive, insightful, and provocative body of work?